weblearn22/ERPscanr/docs/group.md

 # GROUP ANALYSIS

 In the 'group' analyses, analyses across the entire dataset are done to compare the similarities and differences between different ERP components.
-These analyses are primarily done using the co-occurence data, and so can generally be interpreted in terms of examining
+These analyses are primarily done using the co-occurrence data, and so can generally be interpreted in terms of examining how similar ERP components are, in terms of the topics they are associated with.

 ## ERP Timing